Distracted Driving Accidents

 If you or someone you love was involved in an accident with a distracted driver, you may be entitled to financial compensation for your medical bills, lost wages, pain and suffering, and other damages.
 Driving while distracted is a form of negligence, and motorists who engage in this type of behavior can be held legally responsible for the harm they cause.

-Contact Parker Alexander online or call our office at (318) 625-6262 to speak to one of our Monroe distracted driving lawyers today about your rights.
+Contact Parker Alexander online or call our office at (318) 625-6262 to speak to one of our Monroe distracted driving attorneys today about your rights.

 Distracted Driving Laws in Louisiana